-Rebuilding Together Rogue Valley (formerly Age-Friendly Innovators) is an all-volunteer not-for-profit organization launched in 2014 by two Certified Aging in Place Specialists (CAPS) trained under the National Association of Home Builders (NAHB) program.
+Rebuilding Together Rogue Valley is not-for-profit organization launched in 2013 by two Certified Aging in Place Specialists (CAPS) trained under the National Association of Home Builders (NAHB) program.